iai-group/UserSimCRS/docs/source/configuration.rst

 Configuration
 =============

-The agenda based simulator has a number of parameters that can be customized by the users of UserSimCRS.
+The agenda based simulator has a number of parameters that can be customized.
 These can be either provided in a config file and/or via the command line.
-Note that arguments passed through the command line will override its counterpart in the config file.
+Note that arguments passed through the command line will override those in the config file.

 Example
 -------